flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Natural : A natural hand is a two-card hand totalling eight or nine.
 The highest possible hand is a natural nine, which occurs when the first two cards drawn for either the bankers hand or the players hand total nine.
 The second highest hand is a natural eight.
 If a natural is drawn, this is an automatic winning hand and is called a natural winner.
 Neither of the hands will receive a third card when a natural is drawn.
 * Non-Commission Baccarat : A version of Baccarat where bets placed on the Banker shall receive payout odds of 1 to 1 except in the event when the Banker wins on Six Points (in such an event, only 50% of the amount bet on the Banker will be paid).

+Question: Provide an example of playing Tiger Pair.
+Answer: If the Player hand has two queens as their first two cards and the Banker hand does not have a pair on their first two cards, this is a Single Tiger Pair and pays 4 to 1.
+If the Banker hand has two nines as their first two cards and the Player hand does not have a pair on their first two cards, this is also a Single Tiger Pair and pays 4 to 1.
+If the Player hand has two Kings as their first two cards and the Banker hand has two Eights as their first two cards, this is a Double Tiger Pair and pays 20 to 1.
+If the Player hand has two Jacks as their first two cards and the Banker hand also has two Jacks as their first two cards, this is a Twin Tiger Pair and pays 100 to 1.

+Question: Under what circumstances does a "Single Tiger Pair" occur?
+Answer: When the Player hand has two queens and the Banker hand doesn't have a pair, or when the Banker hand has two nines and the Player hand doesn't have a pair.

+Question: How is a "Double Tiger Pair" formed?
+Answer: When the Player hand has two kings and the Banker hand has two eights.

+Question: What conditions lead to a "Twin Tiger Pair"?
+Answer: When both the Player and Banker hands have two jacks each.

+Question: What is payout of Baccarat?
+Answer:
+* Winning players bets receive payout odds of 1 to 1 (even money).
+* Winning bankers bets receive payout odds of 1 to 1 (even money).
+However, a commission equal to 5% of the win amount is deducted automatically.
+* Winning tie bets receive payout odds of 8 for 1.
+If there is a tie, bets on the bankers or players are returned to the Player.
+* Winning player pair / banker pair bets receive payout odds of 11 to 1.
+Player / banker first and second hand have to make a pair in order to win.

+Question: List the odds for each betting option in Baccarat.
+Answer: Below are the odds for each betting option in Baccarat:
+* Player Bet: Pays 1 to 1, standard odds.
+* Banker Bet: Also pays 1 to 1, but a 5% commission is automatically deducted from the winning amount.
+* Tie Bet: Pays 8 to 1.
+* Player Pair / Banker Pair Bet: Pays 11 to 1.
+The first two cards dealt to either the Player or Banker must form a pair for a win.

+Question: What is payout of Non-Commission Baccarat?
+Answer:
+* Winning Player bets receive payout odds of 1 to 1 (even money).
+* Winning Banker bets receive payout odds of 1 to 1 (even money) except in the event when the Banker wins on Six Points.
+* Winning Banker bets with the Banker wins on Six Points receive payout odds of 1 to 2 (in such an event, only 50% of the amount placed on the Banker will be paid).
+* Winning Tie bets receive payout odds of 8 for 1.
+If there is a tie, bets on the bankers or players are returned to the Player.
+* Winning Player Pair / Banker Pair bets receive payout odds of 11 to 1.
+The Player / Banker first and second hand has to make a pair in order to win.

+Question: List the odds for each betting option in Non-Commission Baccarat.
+Answer: The odds for each betting option in Non-Commission Baccarat are as follows:
+* Player: 1 to 1
+* Banker:
+  - Regular win: 1 to 1
+  - Banker wins on Six Points: 1 to 2, but pays only 50% of the placed bet
+* Tie: 8 to 1 (if it's a tie, bets on Banker or Player are returned)
+* Player Pair: 11 to 1
+* Banker Pair: 11 to 1

+Question: What is Live Baccarat Terms?
+Answer:
+* Players/Bankers : The terms players and bankers are the names given to two hands of cards that are dealt from the shoe during each round of play.
+The Player may bet on either the player's hand or the banker's hand.
+The Player may also bet on a tie.
+* Natural : A natural hand is a two-card hand totalling eight or nine.
+The highest possible hand is a natural nine, which occurs when the first two cards drawn for either the bankers hand or the players hand total nine.
+The second highest hand is a natural eight.
+If a natural is drawn, this is an automatic winning hand and is called a natural winner.
+Neither of the hands will receive a third card when a natural is drawn.
+* Tie : If both hands have the same value, a tie hand is the result.
+* Player Pair or Banker Pair : The first two cards of either the Player or the Banker hand form a pair (for example 8, 8 or K, K).
+* Non-Commission Baccarat : A version of Baccarat where bets placed on the Banker shall receive payout odds of 1 to 1 except in the event when the Banker wins on Six Points (in such an event, only 50% of the amount bet on the Banker will be paid).

+Question: How are the card values calculated in baccarat?
+Q: What are the rules for the card values in baccarat?
+Answer:
+* All cards except for Tens, Picture Cards, (Jacks, Queens and Kings) and Aces, are worth their face value.
+* All Tens and “Picture Cards” are counted as zero.
+* Aces are counted as one.

 Question: What is Drawing Rules in baccarat?
 Answer: There are no optional drawing rules in this game.
 Whether cards are drawn or not is determined according to the rules provided below.
 These rules are called the "Drawing Rules" or "Tableau", and are identical to those used in all of the major casinos of America, Europe and Asia.
 The decision to draw a third card for the players hand is made automatically according to standard casino rules as below.